winlp4ever/DANN/README.md

 The goal was to reproduce the results claimed by the paper in the test `SVHN->Mnist`

 ### Training
 Type `python main.py` and the program will re-train the network from scratch.
-On my machine, 100 `epochs` run in roughly 10 minutes with one GTX 1080.
+On my machine, 100 `epochs` run in roughly 15' with one GTX 1080.

+Run the command 'python valid.py' to download my pretrained model and run on test sets.
+Results will be printed.

+Or put some number images in folder `images/` and run the command `python image_annotate.py -f <image-filename>`.
+For example, `python image_annotate -f img.jpg`

 ### Some technical details
 * Input image is all of size `28x28` and rescaled to `[0, 1]`